Meisterschueler/meisterschueler-gdx/README.md

 Realtime visualization of MIDI events (over USB) for Android

-This application is made using libgdx and makes use of the USB-MIDI-Driver library by kshoji.
+This application is made using [libgdx](https://github.com/libgdx/libgdx) and makes use of the [USB-MIDI-Driver](https://github.com/kshoji/USB-MIDI-Driver) library by [kshoji](https://github.com/kshoji).

-How to use:
-- connect your Smartphone with your piano via USB
-- begin to play
-- change graphical effect via sustenuto pedal